ionStici/frontend/2-css/css-grid.md

 }
 ```

-We manually define how many rows or column the grid item should take by specifying the grid lines.
+We manually define how many rows or columns the grid item should take by specifying the grid lines.

 We can explicitly tell how many rows or columns to span by using the `span` keyword.

-_When spanning explicitly, we can have multiple grid items in the same cell iverlapping each other.
+_When spanning explicitly, we can have multiple grid items in the same cell overlapping each other.
 To set different elements on top of each other, use the `z-index` property to create stacking contexts._

 In case the grid item spans multiple rows or columns, it will also include the gap if any exists.